catsdgs/artceil/issue_template.md

 Please read: Thank you for opening the feedback form!
-                                         First, select a category by clicking the gear icon next to "labels."-->
+Please make sure you are on a computer.
+Select a category by clicking the gear icon next to "labels."-->